NESCent/hip_hack_howto/manuscript.md

 ## Overall Structure and Roles

 The process below makes reference to a number of roles.
 Planning typically begins with **instigators** (or a single instigator) who solicit support from **sponsors**, and then assemble a Leadership Team (**LT**) of **organizers** who carry forward the planning process and eventually recruit **participants**.
 Hackathon activities are managed by **facilitators**.
 The roles may overlap.
-The instigator may be an agent of the sponsor; organizers often attend the hackathon as participants.
-In our hackathons, the facilitators are almost always members of the LT.
+The instigator may be an agent of the sponsor; organizers often attend the hackathon as facilitators and participants.

 For participants, the week-long hackathon event is the main focus of activities.
 For organizers, the hackathon is the culmination of a planning process that begins months before the event, in which a scope is determined, the event is advertised, participants are recruited, and preparations are made to ensure a successful event.
 Table X2 illustrates an estimated time line of events, to allow for better planning.
 While certain planning activities can be accelerated, one might view these as minimal estimates to allow proper preparation.